Traditional vs Low-Code Development: What to Choose?

 Custom development ensures complete control over the application's architecture, design, and functionality.
 Developers can tailor the app to any needs of your business.

-Low code application platforms have predefined components and templates that may restrict advanced customization.
+Low-code platforms have predefined components and templates that may restrict advanced customization.
 It can be difficult to implement specialized or highly unique business logic.

 Maintenance